kiedtl/roguelike/doc/statuses.md

 northwest or northeast instead (but only if those tiles are passable).

 Drunk monsters are typically encountered in Tavern treasure vaults.

+## echolocating

+When you hear a noise, you will passively map out the areas near that sound.

+(No dungeon features etc. will be detected, just whether the tile is a floor or a wall.)

 ## enraged